lb3361/gigatron-lcc/gigatron/runtime/README.md

 operate entirely using the `[0x81-0x8f]` block of zero page memory and they only use the normal VCPU stack.

-The only runtime function that is not defined here is `_@_raise` which is used to raise an exception when dividing by zero or computing a floating point value that overflows.
-This function, defined in the libc file [`raise.s`](../libc/raise.s), takes then signal code in vACL and the fpe exception code in vACH.
-These codes are defined in the include file [`signal.h`](../../include/gigatron/signal.h).
+The only runtime function that is not defined here is `_@_raisefpe` which is used to raise an exception when dividing by zero or computing a floating point value that overflows.
+This function is defined in the libc file [`_fpsupport.s`](../libc/_fpsupport.s).
+It takes a signal number in vACL and the fpe exception code in vACH as defined by the include file [`signal.h`](../../include/gigatron/signal.h).

 Symbols named `__@xxxx` are private to the runtime.